Skuzzle-UK/AuthenticationService/docs/operations/runbook.md

 # Operations runbook

-> **Status: skeleton.** This doc is the canvas for ops procedures discovered as the service is actually operated.
-Add to it as incidents surface and procedures get exercised.
-Items marked **TBD** below need writing once an ops person has done them at least once — premature writing means the doc drifts before it's ever read.
+> **Status: working runbook.** The core decision tree and common procedures are filled
+> in from code knowledge.
+A few placeholders at the bottom still need team-specific
+> input (deployment platform choice, SLO targets, incident-response tooling).
+Add to
+> any section as incidents surface and procedures get exercised.

 ## Health endpoints